 - 1 teaspoon Vanilla

-- Line a rectangle loaf pan (9 inches x 5 inches) with a piece of parchment paper.
+- Line a 9×5-inch rectangle loaf pan with a piece of parchment paper.
 Set aside.

-- In a large mixing bowl, add the wholegrain rolled oats, steel cut oats, flaxseed meal, chia seeds, chopped almonds and shredded coconut.
-Give a good stir to combine, Set aside.
+- In a large mixing bowl, add the wholegrain rolled oats, quick cooking oats, flaxseed meal, chia seeds, chopped almonds, and shredded coconut.
+Give a good stir to combine.
+Set aside.

-- Pour the granola batter into a loaf pan (9 inches x 5 inches) covered with a piece of parchment paper.
+- Pour the granola batter into a loaf pan covered with a piece of parchment paper.